 Under the influence of the need to embarrass her children, my Mother recently resurrected one of my early works from the annals of history for circulation over dinner.
 I guessed its vintage by the political incorrectness throughout.
-An ABC book featuring O for Oriental with an accompanying picture of a man who looks like he just wandered out of war-time Vietnam, carries a certain social history.
+An ABC book featuring O for Oriental with an accompanying picture of a man who looks like he just wandered out of war-time Vietnam carries a certain social history.
 One that calls to mind Jim Davidson and other shivers.
 P is for papaya, whatever they were.
 P is also for Papal visit, which I can only guess inspired the first of many run-away notes.
 This one inscribed on the inside cover.
-I hadn’t mastered the letter e, but in unequivocal, if impaired, terms, I instruct ‘Mammy, Daddy, and the Brothərs’ I’m leaving with the assurance I’ll be fine.
+I hadn’t mastered the letter e, but in unequivocal, if impaired terms, I instruct ‘Mammy, Daddy, and the Brothərs’ I’m leaving with the assurance I’ll be fine.
 I urge them to resist looking for me and continue about their business.
 This included “punching over” to watch Grange Hill, probably that very evening.
 Something distracted me and detonated a life-time habit of dramatic declarations of ambition followed by lengthy spells of sitting comfortably on my arse.

 I watch The Killing Fields and weep uncontrollably.
 It’s possible I’ve been manipulated by John Lennon’s Imagine, but I resolutely declare my intention to be a journalist.
 Undoubtedly, I sit back down on my arse straight after.
 Having seen E.T. two years previously, I am torn between becoming a war correspondent and a secret alien keeper.
-Since the brothers partly meet the criteria for the former, I settle on the latter.
+Since the brothers partly meet the criteria for the latter, I settle on the former.

 The name’s Bond, Basildon Bond.
 My Mother writes with such fury on every pad that anyone receiving a letter other than one of our teachers can make out from the residual indentations I have been excused from P.E..
 It runs through the pages like the watermark of exasperated parenting.
 “I regret TOTB is unable to attend class today due to illness”, an instruction I soon came to mass produce myself, including that tricky O in her name.
-Neither of us bank on me sliding the pad back in the drawer after composing a forensically detailed letter on my impending house party to a friend incarcerated in the Gaeltacht.
+Neither of us bank on me sliding the pad back in the drawer after composing a forensically detailed letter on my impending house party to a friend on her holidays.
 With it still firmly intact.
 Insert Munch’s Scream here.
 I remain in this catatonic state for days.

 School’s out for summer and it’s my second working in the local newspaper.
 I’m unhappy with my hair in the photo accompanying my weekly column – a random ragbag of vox-pops, whimsical promotional pieces for the undiscerning tourist, and the occasional stab at incoherent thoughts on music.
 The scrapbook smells musty on purchase but it begins to incubate a series of dog-eared cut-outs hanging over the edge of its covers like untrimmed pastry.
 My ambitions for a career in journalism grow loftier with an ‘assignment’ to review the Michael Jackson gig in Cork, then wobblier as I spend much of it on a bathroom floor.
 Undeterred by cow-pats of nothingness strewn across my memory, I go on to confound myself with fanciful imaginings of Jackson “gliding through a milky-way of hits”, the only line I remember from events vaguely recalled.
 I was there though.
 Definitely.
 I think.

 I sit nervously across from the course tutor as she leafs through my scrapbook.
 Her face inscrutable; occasionally interrupted by a slight nod.
 Or maybe the other side of her neck got tired.
 She enquires about the roughly produced papers towards the back.
 I explain my brief foray into independent publishing along with another.
 Only I didn’t know then that’s what is was called.
 An older man, though not by much.
-A socialist, who sought to pose alternative questions on the economic decay of our town.
+A socialist, who sought to pose alternative questions on the economic decay of our area.
 Only I didn’t know then that’s what he was called.
 I just went along with ‘weird’.
 The pair of us fancied ourselves as Citizen Smith acolytes.
 For a while it was all very Solidarność in our heads, but the overheads, together with naively executed plans, rendered it a brief, if mildly adventurous, venture.
 Hmmm, she responds in lieu of a response.
 I know now what she meant.
 She thanks me for travelling to meet with her.
 I start a week later.

 The contributions to the local paper are sporadic now; the rare gig review being the height of it.
 The scrapbook disappeared a year ago in transit from one flat to another.
 It never gained weight, and I wriggle out of conversations that turn towards the sureties of seventeen.
 I learned the truth at seventeen (and a half) that certain classrooms were meant for study queens, and highly-motivated folk with clear-minded goals, who married their ambitions and then got hired.